 Initially Fr.
 Joe Nassal (Kansas City Province), Fr.
 David Kelly, Fr.
 Denny Kinderman, and Fr.
 Bill Nordenbrock (Cincinnati Province) decided it was a good time to commit to building that dream.
 Over the next two years they reflected, planned, and shared their ideas with other Precious Blood communities.
 The ministry would reach out to a community affected by violence in the city, and reach out in mission to the wider Church, working for healing and reconciliation in both.
 They chose the Back of the Yards/ New City neighborhood of Chicago as the place to live and work – a community that struggles with issues of poverty, gangs, and racial divisions.

 Precious Blood Ministry of Reconciliation moved into a small office at St. Michael’s parish in December 2002.
-There PBMR began working with the Making Choices Group and the Hope and Healing Group.
-In the fall of 2003.
+There PBMR began working with the Making Choices Group and the Hope and Healing Group, in the fall of 2003.
 In September 2004, PBMR moved a few blocks east into the former school of St. John of God at 51st and Elizabeth Streets.
 The building housed a collaborative effort including Catholic Charities, Youth Outreach Services, and Second Chance Alternative High School.
 Due to economic reasons, many of those programs are no longer here.
-Today 51st Elizabeth is the home of Precious Blood Ministry of Reconciliation and Second Chance Alternative HS.
+Today 5114 S Elizabeth St is the home of Precious Blood Ministry of Reconciliation and Second Chance Alternative HS.

 Today the Precious Blood Ministry of Reconciliation staff is diverse in gender, ethnicity, age, experience, and background.
 We celebrate that diversity.

 Precious Blood Ministry of Reconciliation (PBMR) is a ministry of the Missionaries of the Precious Blood (Cincinnati and Kansas City Provinces).
-The Dayton Sisters of the Precious Blood have become partners and we seek to build a more broad and inclusive ministry.
+The Dayton Sisters of the Precious Blood have become partners and we seek to build a broader and inclusive ministry.

 Today there are three members of the Missionaries of the Precious Blood and two Dayton Sisters of the Precious Blood on staff.